Project

 Groundbreaking for Geoje Bridge, connecting Busan and Geoje Island - 8.2km, four lanes in each direction, to be completed in 2010 -

-The groundbreaking ceremony for the Geoga Bridge, a connecting road linking Gadeok Island in Busan with Geoje Island in South Gyeongsang Province (Gyeongnam), was held in front of the Busan New Port Public Relations Center on November 27, 2003.
+A groundbreaking ceremony for the Geoga Bridge, a connecting road between Gadeokdo Island in Busan and Geoje Island in Gyeongsangnam-do (Gyeongsangnam-do), was held on November 27, 2003, in front of the Busan New Port Public Relations Center.
+The project is

-The 8.2km road, with four lanes in each direction, connects Cheonga-dong, Gadeok Island, Gangseo-gu, Busan, with Yuho-ri, Changmok-myeon, Geoje, South Gyeongsang Province.
+The road will be 8.2 km long with four lanes in each direction, connecting Cheonga-dong, Gadeokdo Island, Gangseo-gu, Busan, and Yuho-ri, Jangmok-myeon, Geoje Island

-The 3.7km section from Gadeok Island to Daejuk Island will be constructed using an immersed tunnel, a first in Korea, where a structure is built on land and then anchored to the seabed.
-The 4.5km section from Daejuk Island to Jungjuk Island to Indo Island to Jangmok will be constructed as two cable-stayed bridges.
+, Gyeongsangnam-do.
+Of the entire route, the 3.7 km section from Gadeokdo Island to Daejukdo Island will be constructed using the "immersed tunnel" method, the first in Korea to construct a structure on land and fix it to the seabed, while the 4.5 km section from Daejukdo Island to Jungjukdo Island to Jido Island to Jangmok will be constructed as two "cable-stayed bridges."

-opened, the road will reduce the distance between Busan and Geoje from 140 km to 60 km and travel time from 2 hours and 10 minutes to 50 minutes.
-It will also help distribute traffic on the Namhae Expressway and Gyeongbu Expressway, significantly facilitating the handling of imports and exports for the Busan New Port, Mongsan-Sinho Industrial Complex, and Geoje's shipbuilding industry.
-Prior to this, in October 2003, Busan City held a groundbreaking ceremony for the construction of the Gadeok Bridge, part of the Busan-Geoje connecting road, and began construction.
+Once the road opens, the distance between Busan and Geoje will be reduced from 140 km to 60 km, and the travel time will be shortened from 2 hours and 10 minutes to 50 minutes.
+In addition, it will help to distribute traffic on the Namhae Expressway and Gyeongbu Expressway, and will greatly contribute to the handling of import and export goods for Busan's new port, Mongsan's Sinho Industrial Complex, and Geoje's shipbuilding industry.
+Prior to this, in October 2003, Busan City held a groundbreaking ceremony for the construction of the Gadeok Bridge, which is part of the Busan-Geoje connecting road, and commenced construction.

 • project